For bakers, cookie cutters can bring a smile to your face faster than a plate of freshly baked goodness.

 Now comes the fun part: sorting!

-Here’s where you get to unleash your inner organizer.
+Here’s where you get to unleash your inner organizer and create categories of cookie cutters to help organize them.

 Here are some popular categorization methods: